|

 and affirm people of all ages, religions, genders, ethnicities,

-sexual orientations, abilities, classes and levels of meditation
+sexual orientations, abilities and levels of meditation experience.

-experience.
-We especially welcome those who have been spiritually
+We especially welcome those who have been spiritually abused by

-abused by religious fundamentalism and who are seeking a safe
+religious fundamentalism and who are seeking a safe refuge for

 Whoever you are, and wherever you are on life's journey, you are